 - Follow up suggestions and materials for ongoing learning

-In mid - July, you’ll want to reach out to school administrators, principals, curriculum developers, and department heads.
+By mid - July, you’ll want to reach out to school administrators, principals, curriculum developers, and department heads.
 You may need to do some research and asking around to determine who is the best person (or people) talk to.
-For colleges, department heads may best the best place to start.
+For colleges and universities, department heads may be the best place to start.
 Consider the history and political science departments.

 This is the best time to reach out to teachers, about two weeks before school starts.
 The conversations you have in July should help inform these conversations.